Three bins marked recyclables, FOGO and general waste.

 FOGO Ready Kit FOGO Ready Kit

-See our FAQs below to learn more about what you can put into each bin from 30 June 2025.
+See our FAQs below to learn more about what you can put into each bin.

 Community Information Sessions and Pop Up Stalls